pepcape/NPGR003-25/08-Fireworks/README.md

 See the [vertex.glsl](vertex.glsl) shader yourself if you are interested.

 ### Fragment shader `fragment.glsl`
-Fragment shader is used for coloring the fragments (pixels).
+A fragment shader is used for coloring the fragments (pixels).
-Our shader has optional texturing (`texture()`) and optional Phong shading (actually most of the shader code).
+Our shader has optional texturing (`texture()`) and optional Phong shading (actually, most of the shader code).

 Note that the output value is explicitly declared in the shader
 ```glsl